ashes999/pixel-artist-training/README.md

 Start at the top, and work through the tutorials in order.
 If you have some experience, skim until you find a comfortable place to dive into.

+Also, I suggest opening an account somewhere like [deviantArt](http://www.deviantart.com) where you can post your work.
+It provides you with a good, historical record of your progression (and occasional feedback from others).

 Ready?
 Let's begin.

 ### Tutorials